iBreaker/vimrc/README.md

 ## Installing on Windows

 On Windows and \*nix [Git] and [Curl] are required.
 Also, if you haven't done so already, you'll need to install [Vim].
-The quickest option to install all three dependencies ([Git], [Curl], [Vim] and [spf13-vim]) is via [Chocolatey] NuGet.
+The quickest option to install all three dependencies ([Git], [Curl], [Vim] and [Breaker]) is via [Chocolatey] NuGet.
 After installing [Chocolatey], execute the following commands on the _command prompt_:

-    C:\> choco install spf13-vim
+    C:\> choco install Breaker-vim

-_Note: The [spf13-vim package] will install Vim also!_
+_Note: The [Breaker-vim package] will install Vim also!_

-If you want to install [msysgit], [Curl] and [spf13-vim] individually, follow the directions below.
+If you want to install [msysgit], [Curl] and [Breaker-vim] individually, follow the directions below.

 ### Installing dependencies

 #### Install [Vim]

-After the installation of Vim you must add a new directory to your environment variables path to make it work with the script installation of spf13.
+After the installation of Vim you must add a new directory to your environment variables path to make it work with the script installation of Breaker.

 Open Vim and write the following command, it will show the installed directory: